Skip to main content

 Beyond being proficient in business analytics methodologies, success as a business analytics professional requires an understanding of how business analytics supports the broader mission of the organization and its strategy.
 This course focuses on the important relationships between data, business analytics, and organizational performance.
 Topics include project management, teamwork dynamics, and aligning analytics initiatives with organizational goals, preparing students for real-world business analytics projects.

-This is the first of a three-course sequence to provide a team-based experience with a real-world project using analytics.
-In this course, student teams collaborate with corporate partners to address a real-world business problem and define the project scope and objectives.
-Working with a faculty mentor, students identify data requirements and analytical techniques necessary to address the identified business challenges.
+This course provides students with the opportunity to apply their business analytics skills to a real-world project.
+In this course, student teams collaborate with corporate partners to address a real-world business problem.
+Working with a faculty mentor, students apply analytical techniques and methodologies necessary to address the identified business challenges.

 Spring Semester

-Beginning in early January, this semester is divided into two separate modules, during which students continue to develop models for forecasting, optimization, and yielding actionable intelligence and explore multi-industry applications of data analysis.
+In early January, students continue to develop models for forecasting, optimization, and yielding actionable intelligence and explore multi-industry applications of data analysis.
 Students also finish the three-course team-based practicum and present their findings.

 Analytics in Society (1.5 Credit Hours)